w3c/wai-easy-checks/content/color-contrast.md

 Color contrast refers to the contrast between:
 * text and the background color
 * interactive elements such as [focus indicators](/test-evaluate/easy-checks/keyboard-focus/) and their background
-* elements in a graph, chart of map that need to be understood
+* elements in a graph, chart or map that need to be understood

 The following images show an example of the same part of a webpage.
 The first example has poor contrast and the second one has good contrast.